A Tree Preservation Order (TPO) is put in place to preserve single or groups of trees which are of acknowledged amenity value.

 Permission to undertake work to a tree protected by a preservation order or in a conservation area doesn't mean we give you permission to enter someone else's property to do the work.
 The owner of the tree must agree to this.

-You don't need consent from us to carry out works to trees which can be proven to be dead, or have become immediately dangerous.
+You do not need consent from us to carry out works to trees which can be proven to be dead, or have become immediately dangerous.

 However, if you propose to remove a tree under these exemptions we recommend you give us at least 5 days' notice, except in an emergency.